 For so long, I’d felt possessed to see the project through.
-I stole late hours while on a romantic trip in the mountains with my husband, burrowed in corners of coffee shops to cram in moments of work in between other meetings, pored over countless studies on the subject matter and interviewed 43 people across multiple time zones.
-I channelled every shred of excellence toward fulfilling my end of the agreement.
+I stole late hours while on a romantic trip in the mountains with my husband.
+I burrowed in coffee shop corners in order to cram in moments of work in between other meetings.
+I pored over countless studies on the subject matter, interviewed 43 people across multiple time zones and channelled every shred of excellence toward fulfilling my end of the agreement.

 [epq-quote align=”align-center”]”When you are no longer willing to be puppeteered by another’s approval, you no longer have anyone rationing out your power.”[/epq-quote]

-So whether that big, shining career opportunity vanished into the blackness, or your precious relationship combusted without warning, ahead are five indisputable reasons to pick yourself up and summon your power in the wake of any setback.
-You have what it take to overcome failure.
-And, hey, you might even lock arms with a level of confidence and unstoppability you never dared to dance with before.
-Are you ready?
-Let’s do this.
+So, whether a big, shining career opportunity vanished into the blackness or your precious relationship combusted without warning, ahead are five incontestable reasons to pick yourself up, dust off your knees and reclaim your power in the wake of a setback.
+You have what it takes to triumph over any level of failure and rejection.
+And, hey, in the process, you might even lock arms with a level of confidence and unstoppability you never dared to dance with before.

-Just as you are not defined by a single birthday, you are not defined by a single event.
-You are not characterized by another person’s willingness to validate your worth align with your ideas or honor your investment.
+Just as you’re not defined by a single birthday, you’re not defined by a single event.
+This life of yours is far bigger than whatever it is you’re moving through.
+You’re not characterized by another person’s ability to validate your worth, align with your ideas or honor your investment.
 Melt into this knowing, allowing it to make you fiery and dangerous.
-Because when you are no longer willing to be puppeteered by another person’s approval, you no longer have anyone dictating your voice or rationing out your power.
+Because when you’re no longer willing to be puppeteered by another person’s nod of approval, you no longer have anyone controlling your volume or rationing out your power.

 You’ve got resilience in your DNA.

-You are the boss of your self-belief.
+You’re the boss of your self-belief.